 This, then, is how most turkey hunters work: after testing and determining their best gun, barrel, choke and shell combo, they put that “head shot” shell in the chamber and follow it with two emergency “big pellet body load” shells.
 Some put another small-pellet head-shot load in as their second shot and just one body load as the third shot.
 Sometimes a turkey will jump at a missed shot, then stop and offer a second head-shot opportunity.
 It’s a gamble either way, but at least you’ll know you’re shooting the optimum load with your first shot, and that should be all it takes to get the job done.

-For a fine selection of Turkey Hunting gear, click here.
+Shop Sportsman’s Guide for a fine selection of Turkey Hunting Gear!